-I went for two different wash bags - a travel one and one that looked like it could hold the kitchen sink.
-I decided the Charlotte Hanging Traveller would be good for all the essentials I need in the bathroom, and the bigger Iris Carry All bag would be for throwing everything and anything else in.
+I went for two different wash bags - a hanging wash bag, and a wash bag with handle that looked like it could hold the kitchen sink.
+I decided the Charlotte Hanging Traveller would be a good hanging wash bag for all the essentials I need in the bathroom, and the bigger Iris Carry All bag would be for throwing everything and anything else in.

-I was a bit nervous when I saw the size of the travel one.
+I was a bit nervous when I saw the size of the hanging wash bag.
 It looked really little.
 My heart sank.
 My master plan was foiled.
 There was no way I’d fit all the bottles of shampoo, conditioner, shower gel, curl spray, moisturiser and so on into that one.

 Happy Days!!
-It might look titchy but that travel version really is a Tardis in disguise.
+It might look titchy but that hanging wash bag really is a Tardis in disguise.
 I managed to get everything in it.
 And I mean actual bottles of shampoo and conditioner, not just the smaller, travel versions.

 That Charlotte hanging wash bag went on to grace the hooks of a gîte in the Loire Valley, a hotel at Disneyland Paris, a friend’s bathroom in Normandy, a cottage in the Cotswolds, an AirBnB in Somerset and another in Cornwall, another friend’s bathroom in London, a hotel in Reims in the Champagne region of France, a chalet in the French Alps, my mother-in-law’s bathroom in Avignon, a caravan on the French Riviera, a cottage in rural Ireland and finally my old childhood bathroom at my mum and dad’s house.